IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 The API data comes in as a dictionary format.
 - Convert API data from dictionary format into a python dataframe
-- Display what does the original dataframe looks like
+- Display the original dataframe
 ```
 Schedule = pd.DataFrame.from_dict(q_train_stops, orient='index')
 Schedule